Parents undergoing a difficult Divorce often ask, ‘What does sole custody mean?’ or ‘What is sole custody of a child?’

 3 Issues And Rights That The Court Will Allow And Grant To You

-When it comes to child custody matters in Singapore, there are three key issues and rights that the Court will address: Custody of the Children, Care and Control of the Children, and Access to the Children.
+When it comes to child custody matters in Singapore, the Court will address three key issues and rights: Custody of the Children, Care and Control of the Children, and Access to the Children.

 These rights are essential in determining how parents will make decisions and interact with their children after a divorce or separation.
 Each aspect plays a distinct role in the child’s upbringing and well-being.